alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ^
 Thank you for being here!

+^
+Why "Compassionate Coding"?
+Orga from April Wensel, good work ...

+^
-I want to start this talk about ...
+This talk is about ...

 ---
-# Communication

 ![](images/communication.jpg)

 ^
-The act of ...
+COMMUNICATION: The act of ...

 ---
 # Communication